 SGGP

-The world is still dependent on coal-fired power to drive economic growth and recover from the pandemic.
+The world is still dependent on coal-fired power for economic development and post-pandemic recovery.
 Photo: World Nation News |

 The IEA also reported that in 2022, global coal consumption is estimated to increase by 1.2% compared to 2021, exceeding 8 billion tons.
 And global demand for fossil energy is expected to reach a new high this year.

-Coal is cheap and reliable, and developed and emerging economies alike rely on it in times of emergency.
-Germany, a leader in decarbonization, has ramped up coal power generation as energy shortages worsen due to disruptions in Russian gas supplies.
+Coal is cheap and reliable, and developed and emerging economies rely on it in times of emergency.
+Germany, a leader in decarbonization, has also ramped up coal power generation as energy shortages worsen due to disruptions in Russian gas supplies.
 France has also restarted coal plants.

 Source